Imran-imtiaz48/CommonTSQL/README.md

-This folder contain frequen use T-SQL for faster development.
+This folder contain frequently used T-SQL for faster development.